nicolascuello/Stellar-MADE/README.md

 A series of comic strips about different aspects of the science carried out within the Stellar-MADE project.
 This material was done by Nicolás Cuello & Antoine Alaguero in collaboration with the [Ink Link](https://www.theinklink.org/fr) and Séverine Alvain (during 2023 and released in 2024).
 Please get in touch with us if you would like to use it for outreach activities.
 - [Episode 1](comic1): daily life of an astrophysicist, models & astronomical observations.
 - [Episode 2](comic2): disc dynamics and planet formation in multiple stellar systems.
-- [Episode 3](comic3): planetary orbits, chaos  in multiple stellar systems.
+- [Episode 3](comic3): distances & detection of exoplanets in multiple stellar systems.
-- [Episode 4](comic4): distances & detection of exoplanets in multiple stellar systems.
+- [Episode 4](comic4): alien life, planetary orbits & chaos in multiple stellar systems.

 ### Disc Dynamics & Planet Formation Journal Club